 The American Revolution occurred during the last half of the 18th century when thirteen of Britain's colonies in North America overthrew the governance of the Parliament of Great Britain, and also later rejected the British monarchy to join as the sovereign United States of America.
 The colonies first rejected the authority of the Parliament to govern them without representation, forming self-governing independent states.
 These independent states through the Second Continental Congress then joined together against the British in the armed conflict from 1775 to 1783 which is known as the American The Revolutionary War or The American War of Independence.
+The other great revolutions were French Revolution, Russian Revolution, and Xinhai Chinese Revolution.

 In 1776, representatives from each of the original thirteen independent states voted unanimously in the Second Continental Congress to adopt a Declaration of Independence, which now rejected the British monarchy in addition to its Parliament.
 The Declaration established the United States, which was originally governed as a loose confederation through a representative government selected by state legislatures.
 After the American victory in October 1781 there was a formal British abandonment of any claims to the United States with the Treaty of Paris in 1783.
 American Revolution began a series of intellectual, political, and social shifts in early American society and government.
 The development of American republicanism was particularly significant, including election of a representative government rather than the prevalent plutocracies of the inherited aristocracies in Europe at the time.